Parent and Cadet Resources

 The main goal for students with disabilities in higher education is to learn how to self-advocate and communicate his / her strengths and needs effectively.
 However, you play an important role as a parent.

-• Make sure your son or daughter self-identifies as a cadet with a disability to the Office of Disabilities Services (ODS).
+- Make sure your son or daughter self-identifies as a cadet with a disability to Disabilities Services at the Miller Academic Center.
 This is encouraged before the Rat year begins, even if he or she does not plan to take any major accommodations.
 The transition to college can be one of unforeseen changes and adjustments which is why it's so important to be proactive.
-Once registered through ODS, the office can assist your son or daughter to advocate for self and provide a layer of support should any problems or difficulties arise.
+Once registered through Disabilities Servcies, the office can assist your son or daughter to advocate for self and provide a layer of support should any problems or difficulties arise.

-• After your son or daughter registers with ODS, any and all copies of documentation will be needed.
+- After your son or daughter registers with Disabilities Services, any and all copies of documentation will be needed.
 (Please review Documentation Guidelines for what is needed in your packet).
 VMI requires extensive documentation so that we can determine what accommodations may be necessary for your son or daughter.
 The more information we have, the better we can serve and support your son or daughter.